Fibre bundle framework for unitary quantum fault tolerance: A geometric picture for unitary evolutions of QECCs

 \begin{Definition} A \emph{homogeneous space} for a group $G$, or a \emph{$G$-space}, is a non-empty set with a transitive $G$ action. \end{Definition}

-The Grassmannian is a homogeneous space for the group $\U{N}$, where the action of $A \in \U{N}$ on a point $V \in \Grass$ is simply given by the application of linear transformation $A$ to $\Cvect{N}$, transforming the $K$-dimensional subspace $V \subseteq \Cvect{N}$ to the subspace $A(V)$.
+The Grassmannian is a homogeneous space for the group $G = \U{N}$, where the action of $A \in \U{N}$ on a point $V \in \Grass$ is simply given by the application of linear transformation $A$ to $\Cvect{N}$, transforming the $K$-dimensional subspace $V \subseteq \Cvect{N}$ to the subspace $A(V)$.
 It is not difficult to convince yourself that this action is transitive on $\Grass$, namely between any two $K$-planes $V$ and $W$, there always exists some unitary operator $A \in \U{N}$ such that $A(V) = W$.
-For any $G$-space $S$, we can always express it as the left cosets of some subgroup $G_x$, the stabilizer in $G$ of any fixed point $x \in S$.
-We identify the subgroup $G_x$ for $G=\Grass$ below, culminating in Theorem \ref{thm:Grassmap}.
+For any $G$-space $S$, we can always express it as the left cosets of the subgroup $G_x$ in $G$, where $G_x$ is the stabilizer in $G$ of any point $x \in S$.
+We identify the subgroup $G_x$ for the $\U{N}$-space $\Grass$ below, culminating in Theorem \ref{thm:Grassmap}.

 First we clarify a couple of notations used below.
 Let $\U{N}$, as usual, denote the Lie group of all unitary operators on $\Cvect{N}$.
 Given a $K$-dimensional vector subspace $V \subset \Cvect{N}$, we can decompose $\Cvect{N}$ into orthogonal subspaces